A key may refer to any of the following:

-1. When referring to a computer keyboard, a key is a single button on the keyboard.
+1. With a computer keyboard, a key is one of the keyboard's buttons.
 Letters, numbers, functions, and symbols are all represented on keys.
-For example, in the picture to the right, is an example of the Windows key a keyboard key found on most keyboards today.
+For example, the picture shows the Windows key, a keyboard key found on most keyboards today.

-2. A key is also a tool used to lock and unlock a computer, computer drive or other computer related device.
-If you have lost the key to your computer device, Computer Hope cannot assist you with obtaining a new one.
+2. A key is a tool to lock and unlock a computer, computer drive, or another computer-related device.
+If you have lost the key to your computer device, Computer Hope cannot help you recover it.
 Contact the manufacturer of the product that is locked.

-4. The term key or keyed may also be used to describe a cable with physical dimensions that causes a cable such as a ribbon cable to be connected only one direction.
-In some rare cases this may prevent a cable from being properly connected to a drive.
-For example, the manufacturer of a floppy disk drive may have keyed their connection differently than the cable manufacturer has.
-In this situation, the user may either be required to purchase a different brand of cable or floppy drive, or modify the key on the cable.
+4. The term key or keyed describes a cable with physical dimensions causing a cable, such as a ribbon cable, to connect only one direction.
+In rare cases, this may prevent a cable from connecting correctly to a drive.
+For example, a floppy disk drive manufacturer may have keyed their connection differently than the cable manufacturer.
+In this situation, the user may be required to purchase a different cable or floppy drive or modify the key on the cable.

-5. When referring to encryption a key is a set of instructions that is used to encrypt and decrypt data.
+5. With encryption, a key is a set of instructions to encrypt and decrypt data.

-6. When referring to a unique number or identification a key is sometimes used to describe a CD-Key or Serial Key.
+6. When describing a unique number or identification, a key describes a product key.